PES-Innovation-Lab/SUBGNN/modified_glasgow/README.md

 Compiling
 ---------

+The build file is omitted from the repository, so you will need to generate it yourself.
+The `CMakeLists.txt` file is set up to build the Glasgow Subgraph Solver as a C++ executable named `glasgow_subgraph_solver`.
+It also includes a Python wrapper for convenience

 To build, you will need a C++20 compiler, such as GCC 10.3, as well as Boost (use ``libboost-all-dev`` on Ubuntu).